Firefighters make progress against fast-moving blaze along highway north of Los Angeles

 The blaze is burning a few miles north of the Canyon Fire, which prompted evacuations, destroyed seven structures and injured three firefighters after breaking out Aug.
 7. It was fully contained Thursday morning after charring more than 8 square miles (22 square kilometers) of LA and Ventura counties.

-Firefighters were also rushing to contain a blaze in northern Los Angeles County that ballooned to 300 acres (120 hectares), according to Cal Fire.
+Firefighters were also battling a blaze in northern Los Angeles County that ballooned to 400 acres (162 hectares) and resulted in one firefighter suffering a minor injury, according to the Los Angeles County Fire Department.
+The Hawk Fire was 6% contained Thursday evening and firefighters stopped its forward progress.

-The Hawk Fire remained uncontained, and some residents in the small community of Acton were ordered to evacuate.
-Officials also warned that the blaze was a threat to the Angeles National Forest, less than a year after the Los Angeles area wildfires tore through the forest.
+Residents in the area around the fire in the small community of Acton were initially ordered to evacuate, but that was later downgraded, with officials telling them to be prepared to evacuate, according to the fire department.
+A recreation center in Palmdale was opened for people forced to leave their homes.

 The Gifford Fire, California’s largest blaze so far this year, has scorched nearly 207 square miles (536 square kilometers) of Santa Barbara and San Luis Obispo counties since erupting on Aug.
 1. It was 41% contained on Thursday.